 We start with a word.
 Then we visualize the letters of the word.
 Note that at this point you are already beyond the intellectual meaning of the word because letters do not have such meaning.
 Then we hear the letters as sounds, and then we discover the feeling of the sounds.
 Thus, we move from letters to sounds to feelings.
 And when we reach the deepest layer of feelings, we leave them aside.
 This cannot be forced.
 It can happen spontaneously, and then it leads us to the core of our being.
 Thus, this technique, if practiced diligently, has the potential to lead us to liberation.

-The dominance and strictures of logic can also be transcended through art and meditation.
-Therefore, art and meditations have been included in this book, although appreciating art and practicing meditation may be difficult for many people.
+The dominance and strictures of logic can also be transcended through the arts and meditation.
+Therefore, the arts and meditations have been included in this book, although appreciating art and practicing meditation may be difficult for many people.
 Listening to a joke is easy for almost everybody.
 It may not be possible to become enlightened this way.
 But Osho (1999, p.
 653) said that enlightenment “is the punchline of the ultimate joke”.

 Ken Wilber (2000, December 7) wrote: “TRANSCENDENCE RESTORES HUMOR.
 Spirit restores humor.
 Suddenly, smiling returns”.
-The opposite also happens: humor restores transcendence and spirit.
-Thus, humor and spirit mutually reinforce one another.
-The problem is that too many people are just too serious and lack a good sense of humor.
+The opposite also happens: humour restores transcendence and spirit.
+Thus, humour and spirit mutually reinforce one another.
+The problem is that too many people are just too serious and lack a good sense of humour.
 Wilber (ibid.) noted: